kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ## Design Details

 #### Defaulting

+There will be no defaulting for the new pod failure policy `Name` field.
-If unset, the `Name` field will default to the index of the pod failure policy rule in the `Rules` slice.
+When `Name` is unset, the Job controller will set the reason suffix to the index of the rule in the `podFailurePolicy.rules` slice (e.g. `PodFailurePolicy_{index}`).

 #### Validation
 - Validate all pod failure policy rule names are unique.